PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: PuzLM

-At its heart, the problem of solving jigsaw puzzles shares critical properties with many Seq2Seq tasks like machine translation.
-Given a sequence from the source distribution (e.g., text in French or shuffled puzzle pieces), we want to predict its corresponding sequence in another distribution (e.g., text in English or reconstructed positions).
-This section details the computational process that enables us to map puzzle reassembly to the language modeling domain.
+An essential observation for our research is the similarity between square jigsaw puzzle solving and various Seq2Seq NLP tasks such as machine translation: given a sequence from the source distribution (\eg, text in French or shuffled puzzle pieces), we want to predict its corresponding sequence in another distribution (\eg, text in English or reconstructed puzzle positions).
+The following sections detail the computational process that enables us to effectively map puzzle reassembly to the discrete sequence modeling domain.